-The Abagond New Testament (ANT) is made up of all known Christian writings that were written by the year AD 100 – during the time of Christ’s first followers.
+The Abagond New Testament (ANT) is made up of all known Christian writings that were written by the year 100 – during the time of Christ’s first followers.
 Writings are arranged in the order in which they were written.

 The New Testament has two drawbacks: